rohanbaisantry/document-classification/README.md

-# document-classification
+# Document Classification

 This is an implementation of document classification using four algorithms: Multinomial Naive Bayes, Support Vector Machines, Random Forests and Logistic Regression.

 Validation Sore is calculated as ( #correct - #incorrect )/( total )
 SVM has shown to have the highest validation score.

-Requirements:
+## Requirements:
 1)Python 2 or 3
 2)sklearn python module
 3)nllk python module and download stop words beforehand if possible